What is it?

 The BYU Engineering Leadership Certificate is an opt-in, non-academic program exclusively for BYU engineering students sponsored by the Weidman Center for Global Leadership.
 Through a deeper study and practice of leadership in engineering contexts, you will be more prepared to assume leadership roles in respected companies.

-At completion, you will have an additional 100 hours of experience and training to discuss with prospective employers.
+At completion, you will have additional valuable experience and training to discuss with prospective employers.
 The program is designed to realistically complement your academic coursework without creating undue burden.
 For graduation, you will receive a letter from the college describing your accomplishment, a Leadership Program certificate and exclusive swag to wear at college convocation.

 How do I get started?